jake-fung/Role-Playing-Simulator/README.md

 - As a player, I want to be able to train my character to acquire special abilities, such as enhanced healing or increased resilience.

-- As a player, I want to be able to monitor my character's progression, including tracking experience points, levels, and unlocked abilities.
+- As a player, I want to be able to monitor my character's progression, including tracking experience points and unlocked abilities.

-- As a player, I want to be able to receive feedback when my character levels up or unlocks new abilities.

 - As a player, I want to be able to save and load my character's progress, ensuring I can continue my gaming sessions seamlessly.